EvalUMAP 2019 Workshop

 - Technical challenges associated with design and implementation

 - Anonymization of datasets, Privacy, Ethics and Security issues on the use of datasets

-Papers should be submitted in pdf format through the EasyChair system (https://easychair.org/conferences/?conf=evalumap2017) no later than midnight 11:59pm Hawaii time on April 20, 2017.
+Papers should be submitted in pdf format through the EasyChair system (https://easychair.org/conferences/?conf=evalumap2019) no later than midnight Pacific Daylight Time on March 20, 2019.
 Submissions will be reviewed by members of the workshop program committee.
-Accepted papers will be included in the extended UMAP 2017 Proceedings and will be available via the ACM Digital Library.
-In addition, the EvalUMAP workshop proceedings will be indexed with CEUR.
-Authors of select papers may be invited to contribute to a journal publication which describes the outcomes of the workshop.
+Accepted papers will be included in the UMAP 2019 EvalUMAP workshop proceedings.

 Owen Conlan, Trinity College Dublin, Ireland